 The Recipe: Vanilla Buttermilk Cake with Strawberry Buttercream Frosting!

 Tips and what you need: all ingredients should be room temperature before making.
-You will need two two 9 inch cake pans and a stand mixer or hand mixer.
+You will need two two 9 inch non stick cake pans and a stand mixer or hand mixer.
 I love my Kitchen Aid Mixer !
 When it comes to vanilla I always prefer using vanilla paste.

 Made from scratch with the best ingredients, this double layer cake has a beautiful texture.
 The cake itself is slightly sweet and super moist (thanks to the buttermilk!) and when frosted with the strawberry buttercream, it is perfection!